Search

 • Want privacy and a slower, outdoor‑first rhythm

-• Are comfortable with basic infrastructure and occasional utility interruptions
+• Are comfortable with basic infrastructure

 • Will invest in solar, storage and reliable internet to support remote work or longer stays